debops/debops/docs/ansible/roles/debops.gitlab/remote_db.rst

    postgresql_server__listen_addresses: [ '*' ]
    postgresql_server__allow: [ '192.0.2.0/24' ]

-On the GitLab host, you need to enable the debops.postgresql_ role by adding the host to its respective Ansible inventory group:
+On the GitLab host, you need to enable the :ref:`debops.postgresql` role by adding the host to its respective Ansible inventory group:

 .. code-block:: none